mrvivekkumar7171/FastAPI/README.md

 ```bash
     docker system prune -a --volumes
 ```
-    -a removes all stopped containers and unused images. --volumes clears unused volumes too. ⚠️ Be careful: This removes a lot — only run it if you don’t need old containers/images.
+Here, -a removes all stopped containers and unused images. --volumes clears unused volumes too. ⚠️ Be careful: This removes a lot — only run it if you don’t need old containers/images.

 3. Exit Docker Desktop properly:
     Right-click the Docker icon in the system tray (bottom-right).
 Select "Quit Docker Desktop".
 Wait for the vmmem process to terminate in Task Manager.

 ## Steps for deployment of API on AWS
 1. Create AWS accout if you don't have
-1. create an EC2 instance (EC2 > instances > Launch instances > name it (fastapi_pydantic_docker) > select OS as Ubuntu > t2.micro for free tier > select Key pair name required to connect locally > make sure SSH is selected and Anywhere (0.0.0.0/0) > storage size 8 bg > Launch instance)
+1. Create an EC2 instance (EC2 > instances > Launch instances > name it (fastapi_pydantic_docker) > select OS as Ubuntu > t2.micro for free tier > select Key pair name required to connect locally > make sure SSH is selected and Anywhere (0.0.0.0/0) > storage size 8 bg > Launch instance)
 2. Connect to the EC2 instance (EC2 > instances > Instance ID > Connect > Connect)
 3. Run the following commands
 ```bash